 Special Study Programs / Off-Campus Study Programs

-Special Study programs
+Special Study Programs

 To meet the needs of individual students, Carleton offers a wide variety of special programs including opportunities for independent and interdisciplinary work and off-campus studies.
 Students expecting credit for participation in an off-campus program, whether in the United States or abroad, during the academic year or the summer, should check with the Off-Campus Studies Office, Leighton 119, for procedures, required forms, applications, and deadlines.

-70% of the class of 2011 participated in off-campus study during their years at Carleton.
+73% of the class of 2012 participated in off-campus study during their years at Carleton.
 Carleton offers a changing selection of seminars and winter break programs every year, conducted by Carleton faculty in the United States and abroad.
 In addition, the College co-sponsors 32 other programs and approves participation of students in other non-Carleton institution-led programs.
 Students who plan to participate in a non-Carleton program must complete an OCS petition and receive approval from the OCS office prior to participation.

 Carleton Off-Campus Study Seminars